 No one has made going back to school look as fun or funky as Missy.
 In this song, the newly slimmed-down hip-hop icon rapped about speculation surrounding her weight loss, including rumors like "I heard she eat one cracker a day."
 But she had the last laugh by looking like the flyest flygirl on campus in this clip.

 14) Guided By Voices - "Bulldog Skin"

 Inspired by Van Halen's aforementioned "Hot For Teacher," this rarely aired but totally awesome video was directed by Scott Marshall, son of showbiz veteran Garry Marshall -- the man who co-produced/wrote/directed "Happy Days," a TV series about a bunch of '50s high-schoolers named Richie, Potsie, Ralph Malph, and of course, the Fonz.
 And if you don't think GBV's video is way cool, well, you can sit on it.

 15) Twisted Sister - "I Wanna Rock"

-Yes, here's some more Animal House-spoofing '80s metal madness from another band voted Most Likely To Go To Juvie Hall.
+Yes, here's some more Animal House-spoofing '80s metal madness from another band voted Most Likely to Go to Juvie Hall.
 In this vid, actor Mark Metcalf reprised his role of the uppity, saliva-spraying Douglas C. Neidermeyer, also a featured player in Twisted Sister's "We're Not Gonna Take It" video.
-The Neidermeyer character originally surfaced in Animal House, one of the greatest school-themed movies ever made:
+The Neidermeyer character originally surfaced in Animal House, one of the greatest scholastic-themed movies ever made.